saamerm/Xamarin-GitHubActions-DevOps/README.md

 <img width="871" alt="image" src="https://user-images.githubusercontent.com/8262287/116001770-38336f00-a5c4-11eb-8857-9121c3f5774e.png">

-### Build you Android code & Publish the Signed APK from the build
+### Build your Android code & Publish the Signed APK from the build

 If you want to build and publish the APK, simply copy this into your repository's .github/workflows/main.yml file.
 Make sure to change Blank in all instances with your own Project/Solution name and change "com.tfp.blank" with the bundle identifier mentioned in your AndroidManifest file.